diyaamina/diyaamina/README.md

 # 💫 About Me: Welcome to my legal case study repository.
 As an aspiring medical lawyer, I use this space to explore and analyse a range of law cases: focusing on healthcare, ethics, and criminal justice.
-Each project reflects my effort to deepen my understanding of legal reasoning, case outcomes, and the broader implications for policy and practice.
-This page serves as both a learning journal and a showcase of my growing analytical skills in the legal field.

 🔭 I’m currently working on <br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently studying LLB International Law and Globalisation <br>💬 Ask me about<br>⚡ Fun fact: Volunteered at RSPCA as a Cattery Assistant <br> Projects: